RoySegall/nuntius-bot/docs/source/14_Use_cases/Drupal/03_Setting_up_Nuntius.md

 # List of webhooks and te matcher handler.
 webhooks_routing:
+  'facebook': '\Nuntius\Examples\Drupal\DrupalExampleFacebook'
   'drupal': '\Nuntius\Examples\Drupal\Drupal'
   'facebook-drupal': '\Nuntius\Examples\Drupal\FacebookDrupal'

+# Manage tasks.
+tasks:
+  fb_manage_updates: '\Nuntius\Examples\Drupal\FacebookUpdatesManage'
 ```

 What's going on there?
-We added a new Entity to store the recipient IDs of the
+1. We added a new Entity to store the recipient IDs of the Facebook Messenger
-Facebook Messenger accounts we need to update and we created an update path
+accounts we need to update.
-to create the table of that entity.
+2. We created an update path to create the table of that entity.
+3. We specify the webhooks routing.
+4. We added a new Facebook task to handle the incoming text.

 We also added the webhooks routing we defined in the
 [Setting up Drupal](Use_cases/Drupal/Setting_up_Drupal.html) section.